-British Council Turkey and Beats by Girlz Turkey have launched ‘My City, My Voice’ project for women artists in Turkey, as part of the ‘Women Power in Culture’ programme.
+British Council Turkey and Beats by Girlz Turkey have launched the second edition of ‘My City, My Voice’ project for women artists in Turkey extending it to İzmir, Gaziantep and Diyarbakır, as part of the ‘Women Power in Culture’ programme.

-The project will recruit women all selected via an open call.
-Through online workshops and mentoring sessions, participants will learn the basic principles of sound design.
-Then, they will go on a sound walk in the selected regions and make audio recordings of the area via their mobile phones.
-After that, they will manipulate and design the sounds in a musical framework.
-Participants will work with each other throughout the project and evaluate the sound mood and the structure of the selected venues together.
-As executives and curators of the project, Beril Sarıaltun with UK based independent musician and sound designer Mandy Wigby will be selecting from the digital compositions of the workshop participants to be showcased online and offline at the WOW Istanbul Festival and to be streamed in digital platforms as a project compilation album.
+The 15 women musicians all selected via an open call, first attended online workshops and mentoring sessions to learn the basic principles of sound design.
+Then, they went on a sound walk in their own neighborhoods in İzmir, Gaziantep and Diyarbakır and made audio recordings of the area via their mobile phones.
+After that, they will manipulated and designed the sounds in a musical framework.
+Participants worked with each other throughout the project and evaluated the sound mood and the structure of the selected venues together.
+As executives and curators of the project, Beril Sarıaltun with UK based Lizzy Ellis of Saffron Music have selected from the digital compositions of the workshop participants to be showcased online and offline at the WOW Sounds and to be streamed in digital platforms as a project compilation album.

-The aims of ‘My City, My Sound’ project are:
+The aims of ‘My City, My Voice’ project are:

 - to create opportunities for women musicians working as instrumentalist, vocalists, producer or sound designer to voice their ideas on gender equality as well as showcase their arts and talents through diverse, inclusive, and innovative programming on the digital.

 - share, celebrate and broaden appreciation of the artistic excellence of women artists from Turkey

 Watch My City My Voice first documentary